nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query/elasticsearch-hints-cheat-sheet.md

 ### Nuxeo Studio Configuration

-- Drop any string field in the search layout of your content view
+- In your Page Provider in Nuxeo Studio, drop any string field as a predicate of your Page Provider
 - Use the following values for the ES hints configuration:
     - Index: `ecm:binarytext.common`
     - Analyzer: `my_attachment_analyzer`
     - Operator: `common`
+- Notice: Once these values are filled, any value chosen for the main "Operator" item (`=`, `!=`, etc.) is ignored.

 ### Test case